New Flyer Invero

-The New Flyer Invero (D40i) was a line of low-floor transit buses available in 40' rigid lengths manufactured by New Flyer Industries between 1999 and 2007.
-The Invero was typically sold with a conventional diesel combustion engine, although a few diesel-electric hybrids were built, integrated by Stewart & Stevenson.
+The New Flyer Invero (D40i) is a line of low-floor transit buses that was manufactured by New Flyer Industries between 1999 and 2007.
+Produced as a 40-foot (nominal) rigid bus, the Invero was typically sold with a conventional diesel combustion engine, although a few diesel-electric hybrids were built, integrated by Stewart & Stevenson.
 New Flyer introduced the Invero in 1999 with the intent that it would replace the preceding New Flyer Low Floor line, but few Inveros were sold, and the line was discontinued in 2007; in 2008, New Flyer introduced the Xcelsior, replacing both the Low Floor and the Invero lines.

 Design

-For example, a New Flyer D40i is a 40' (nominal) rigid Invero with diesel power.
+For example, a New Flyer D40i is a 40-foot (nominal) rigid Invero with diesel power.
 New Flyer never officially produced any diesel-electric hybrid Inveros, nor did they produce any articulated Inveros.

 Work on what would become the Invero started in 1997.
 A prototype Invero was first shown at the October 1999 APTA trade show in Orlando, Florida.
 Apart from the more streamlined exterior, other improvements over the existing Low Floor models included larger windows, improved heating, more seats, easier maintenance, and the use of composite materials to reduce weight.
 The driver's windshield has been shaped to reduce glare.
 The air conditioning unit has been moved to the front roof of the bus to allow for additional passenger seats in the rear of the bus.
 The resulting elevated front roofline has led some operators to affectionately dub the Inveros the "Beluga" bus, after the Beluga whale.

 Financial difficulties delayed the development of the production Invero.
 New Flyer essentially was unable to sell buses for 18 months until late 2002 while the company was undergoing cash flow issues.
 New Flyer had a contract to provide 10 Inveros for evaluation to the city of Winnipeg in 2000 as part of a larger contract for 82 replacement buses; the 10 Inveros would be delivered as part of the initial batch of 30 buses and would undergo a long-term test to determine if the remaining 52 should be ordered as Inveros, to be delivered in 2001 and 2002.
 However, the evaluation Inveros would not have been ready before late summer 2002, and Winnipeg negotiated a settlement to receive conventional D40LF models instead.